 “Nothing.
 He just— I don’t know.”

-Steve leaned forward and watched her intently but couldn’t read her mood.
+Steve leaned forward and strained to read her mood.
 “What?” he asked.

 “I kinda wanted him to be a bastard so that we could go nuts and trash the place.
 Now it’s like we’re in the middle of family trouble.”
 She looked up at Steve a little sad and then forced a smile.
 “It’s okay.
 Megaera laughs, and then says, ‘I think I like this guy.’ ”